 To access your official course details for the year you started your degree, please visit the handbook

-Enrol in Deakin's Bachelor of Nursing to gain the knowledge, skills and ethical understanding you need to become a competent and successful registered nurse.
-This course will prepare you to provide high-quality, patient-centred care in a range of settings, with clinical placements starting from year 1.
+Deakin’s Bachelor of Nursing gives you the knowledge, skills and ethical understanding you need to become a competent and successful registered nurse.
+This course prepares you to provide high-quality, safe, patient-centred care in a range of settings, with clinical placements starting from year 1.

 To complete the Bachelor of Nursing students must attain 24 credit points.
 Units (think of units as 'subjects') may be worth 1 or 2 credit points - check each unit for its credit point value in the course structure below.
 Most students choose to study 4 credit points per trimester and usually undertake two trimesters each year.